taroyuyu/KIMServer/README.md

 # KIMServer
-This is a IM Server written By C++

-See the [wiki](https://github.com/taroyuyu/KIMServer/wiki) for a deployment tutorial for the project
+KIMServer is an open-source, robust, scalable and extensible Instant Message platform written By C++.

 The design of the project can refer to https://juejin.cn/post/7156134985504653349/#heading-45